bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 ![The sidepanel with the requests](/images/supplier-quickstart/xlsx-import-button.jpg)

-This file can be filled out in Excel and then imported into Eando X, using the [product importer](/documentation/product/product-excel-import).
+This file can be filled out in Excel and then imported into EandoX, using the [product importer](/documentation/product/product-excel-import).

 :::tip Learn more
 Read more about importing products and components from Excel [here](/documentation/product/product-excel-import).